duhrer/duhrer.github.io/_posts/projects/2025-03-06-rebble-hackathon-entry.md

 Unlike the old toolset, `rebbletool` has been updated to work with Python 3 and other modern dependencies, so you don't need to use a VM.
-I can use this to create projects, build project, and install them on my watch.
+I can use this to create, build, and install projects on my watch.

 Unfortunately the emulator doesn't work for me, I'll still need to use the VM for that.
 However, since I can use my watch to test things, I can stay in my